mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 The `Reloop-Mixage.scripts.js` controller script provides the following settings:

 -  Scratch behaviour can be changed to a more regular, turntable-like mode by changing the setting `scratchByWheelTouch` to `true`.
 Note that the jog wheels are not very sensitive to touch though (sensitivity can be adjusted on the back of the controller).
--  Scratch speed can be adjusted by by changing the setting `scratchTicksPerRevolution`.
+-  Scratch speed can be adjusted by changing the setting `scratchTicksPerRevolution`.
 Smaller values "scratch more" of the track, larger values "scratch less".
--  Jog wheel scroll speed can be adjusted by by changing the setting `jogWheelScrollSpeed`.
+-  Jog wheel scroll speed can be adjusted by changing the setting `jogWheelScrollSpeed`.
 The higher, the faster.
 -  To automatically resize the library and hide the decks for better browsing set `autoMaximizeLibrary` to `true`.
 The decks will be shown again after `libraryHideTimeout`, or when selecting a song into a deck after `libraryReducedHideTimeout`.

 Trax selector